Video Game: Dangerous Dave

 - Big Bad: Clyde.
 Also qualifies as The Unfought and All There in the Manual; if you hadn't read the instructions, you wouldn't know there was a big bad.

 - Expy: Dangerous Dave is based off of Mario.
-There is little similarity between them, though, other than that they're humans who can jump high.
+There is little similarity between them, though, other than that they're humans who wear a red cap and can jump high.

 - Excuse Plot: "somebody stole your trophies, go get them".